 Do you need to apostille a power of attorney?

-At Apostille, Inc., we take the guesswork out of obtaining an apostille on your notarized power of attorney documents.
+At International Apostille, we take the guesswork out of obtaining an apostille on your notarized power of attorney documents.
 We can apostille notarized documents from all 50 States and the District of Columbia (Washington DC).

 In order to apostille your power of attorney, you must mail in the original notarized copy to our office for processing.
 A power of attorney can only be authenticated from the State the documents were notarized in.
 The notary must be commissioned and use proper notarial wording for their State.